Taj Gibson

-Taj Jami Gibson (born June 24, 1985) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
-Gibson played college basketball for the USC Trojans and was selected 26th overall by the Chicago Bulls in the 2009 NBA draft.
-The power forward played mostly a sixth man role off the bench for the Bulls before being traded to the Oklahoma City Thunder in 2017, later signing with the Minnesota Timberwolves the same year.
-In 2019, he signed with the Knicks.
+Taj Jami Gibson (born June 24, 1985) is an American professional basketball player who last played for the Charlotte Hornets of the National Basketball Association (NBA).
+He played college basketball for the USC Trojans and was selected 26th overall by the Chicago Bulls in the 2009 NBA draft.
+A power forward/center, Gibson previously played for the Bulls, Oklahoma City Thunder, Minnesota Timberwolves, New York Knicks, Washington Wizards, and Detroit Pistons.

-Early life and high school career
+Early life

 Gibson was born on June 24, 1985, in Brooklyn, New York.
 He attended P.S.
 67 Charles A. Dorsey School in Brooklyn's Fort Greene neighborhood.
 Gibson began his high school career at Brooklyn's High School of Telecommunication Arts and Technology.
 He then attended Stoneridge Prep as a sophomore and junior in Tarzana, California.
 During his senior year in 2006, he attended Calvary Christian in San Fernando, California.

 College career

 Gibson played at the University of Southern California, where he was a member of the Phi Kappa Psi fraternity.
 As one of the oldest freshmen in the country at age 21 in 2007 he was named to the Pac-10 All-Freshman team.
 He helped beat rival UCLA in 2008.
 Gibson was named to the 2009 All-Pac 10 Tournament Team by helping the Trojans win the Pacific-10 tournament championship at the Staples Center.